satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 captures a timeline of activity related to this collaborative process, one can tag any stage of this process and citations can be made to specific versions of an evolving article.

-The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing initially via GitHub, followed by dynamic, interactive, real-time collaboration via Google Docs.
-While we found the collaborative editing and reviewing through the use of these tools to be mostly enjoyable and efficient, it exposed technological limitations.
-We were unable to go back and forth between the two software environments because their respective version control and comment histories do not integrate.
-To this end, we created a custom, version-controlled, open-access repository of this article on GitHub (github.com/satra/OpenEvaluationArticle) using open-source tools (e.g., pandoc) and open programming interfaces to Google Docs.
-Other technical challenges that have yet to be met include those mentioned in the “Enhancing code review systems for article review” subsections above: current code review systems are optimized for well-structured text as opposed to less structured prose or for data; they do not include quantitative assessment of the quality of reviews or the contributions of reviewers; and they are not visually intuitive for a non-programmer to understand or navigate.

 Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for